IamAfnanSk/damnbasher/README.md

 Damnbasher is responsible for handling all file I/O and CLI I/O of the Damnground app

+This is the container powering part of the project which is used by [damnground](https://github.com/IamAfnanSk/damnground) and [damnbackend](https://github.com/IamAfnanSk/damnbackend).

 ## Features

 - CRUD Files via SocketIO